-Depending on the nature of the proposed works, approvals may be required from the Grey Sauble Conservation Authority, the Department of Fisheries and Oceans Canada (DFO), the Ontario Ministry of Natural Resources and Forestry (MNRF) and/or the Ministry of the Environment, Conservation and Parks (MECP).
-Further, depending on the alternative selected and the nature of the proposed works, additional archaeological assessment may be required within Reach #1 through Reach #4.
-It is recommended that required approvals be sought, and the potential need for a Stage 2 archaeological assessment be reviewed, in conjunction for the design development phase for a subject Reach, as appropriate.
-Further, it is noted that depending on the findings of the Archaeological assessment(s), additional consultation with Indigenous Communities may be required.
+Depending on the alternative selected and the nature of the proposed works, additional archaeological assessment may be required within Reach #1 through Reach #4.
+It is recommended that required approvals be sought, and the potential need for a Stage 2 archaeological assessment be reviewed, as early as possible during the detailed design phase for a subject Reach, as appropriate.
+Based on the recommendations of the Master Plan, potential impacts to archaeological resources associated with soil disturbance along the watercourse were identified for Reach #3.